DBarbosaX/DBarbosaX/README.md

 Firmware Security Engineer
 --------------------------

-Graduate Electronic Engineer by Fundação Educacional Inaciana (FEI) and Post-Graduate in Cybersecurity by Faculdade de Engenharia de Sorocaba (FACENS), both in Brazi.
+Graduate Electronic Engineer by Fundação Educacional Inaciana (FEI) and Post-Graduate in Cybersecurity by Faculdade de Engenharia de Sorocaba (FACENS), both in Brazil.

 In my current role, as Firmware Security Engineer in a multinacional computer company, I validate EFI codes, firmware and hardware settings before they are made available to the market.
 I apply and develop security tests for firmwares, code review tests, malware analysis, reverse engineering, and hardware testing techniques to detect and prevent security vulnerabilities.
 I also collaborate with other engineers and stakeholders to ensure the quality and reliability of the products and solutions.